mattrussi/gitlab-com-runbooks/docs/vault/usage.md

 #### GitLab CI configuration example

-Note: For projects on GitLab.com, make sure to disable the use of shared runners as those cannot connect to vault directly.
+Note: For projects on GitLab.com, make sure to either disable the use of shared runners or add the tag `prm` as the public shared runners cannot connect to Vault directly.

 ```yaml
 variables: